Greg Glassman – Hillsdale Apr 2023

 So I was like, wow.
 So he says, you gotta go back and do it again.
 So I cried, went back in my room, I figured he’d seen me.
 And so I pulled the shades out on my, on my, on my window.
 And I, and I stuck the towel under the door cuz maybe he’s looking under there.
 And I went back to doing my science experiment just like before.

 And we, we, I, same thing.
 I come out and I’m like, did it?
 He’s playing with the numbers, looking at me, looking at me.
 He says damn it, you did not.
 I go, I did!
 He goes, you didn’t!
 I go, I did!
-This, this is my first exposure to Scientific misconduct is the violation of the standard codes… More, by the way, as an active participant.
+This, this is my first exposure to scientific misconduct, by the way, as an active participant.
 And I sat there with the old man and it took seven hours to, and by now, this is like a 14 hour day, right?

 And I’m 11.
 And when we were done, we got the most beautiful bell-shaped curve I’ve ever seen.
 Absolutely gorgeous.
 And he goes, this is what it looks like when you measure the nails, roll the clock forward 20 years, 25 years, 30 years.
 I got a kid in school and he’s supposed to do a science project.
 And he is not doing anything.